Self builders can often overlook the fact that they can reclaim VAT on a new build house under HMRC’s DIY Housebuilders Scheme.

 - bringing an existing dwelling that has not been lived in for 10 years back in to use.

-The project has to create a new dwelling in its own right, so the majority of new build projects will fall into this bracket.
-Extensions, refurbishments and annexes, for example, do not create a new dwelling in their own right, and so are not eligible.
+To be eligible, the project has to create a new dwelling in its own right.
+Extensions, refurbishments and annexes, do not create a new dwelling in their own right, and so are not eligible.

-To claim, your project must be eligible and lawful, for personal occupation by you or a family member and evidence of completion must be provided.
+Your project must be lawful, for personal occupation by you or a family member and evidence of completion must be provided.
 Some planning permissions include conditions or restrictions on use or occupancy, which may mean that the project is not eligible.

 If your project changes in nature during the course of works (e.g. from an extension to a demolition and new build), then to be eligible you must obtain planning permission confirming this before works continue.